 As the competition between US streaming services continues to amp up, Amazon finally decided to give its customers two MONTHLY subscription options for Prime Video, one of which pits the SVOD service directly against Netflix and Hulu.
 (You can read all the details in this article.)

-And with the name of the streaming game being exclusive content, Amazon has also upped the ante in this area by increasing the number of program acquisitions and productions for its Amazon Original series.
-Within the former are shows such as the hilarious British rom-com Catastrophe, the fabulous dramedy Fleabag, the highly-addictive Irish soap opera Red Rock, and The Collection, Amazon’s very first UK drama commission.
-Another is Doctor Thorne, Julian Fellowes’ first post-Downton Abbey TV drama.
+And with the name of the streaming game being exclusive content, Amazon has also upped the ante in this area by increasing the number of program acquisitions and productions for its Amazon Original series, in addition to exclusivity deals with distributors.

-To see which British TV programs have been added to Amazon Instant Video and/or Prime Video this month, check out our British TV Viewing Guide.
+To see which British TV programs have been added to Amazon Video this month, check out our British TV Viewing Guide.

 BritBox, the new SVOD service from BBC Worldwide and ITV (the former being commercial arm of the Beeb and the latter being the UK’s largest commercial broadcaster), launched in the US on 7 March 2017, with nearly 200 titles.